Tuesday, November 23, 2010

 The difference between narrative and plot is such an important one that it's frustrating to see movies stress the latter at the expense of the former.
 Plot hardly guarantees a compelling narrative, and too often, the feel of the story is lost in the mechanics.
 How refreshing then, to see Au Revoir les Enfants again; a movie that tells its story through character and atmosphere, not plot.
 Rather than create melodrama, Au Revoir builds understanding through loosely connected vignettes shot from the wide-eyed innocence of a schoolboy.
 A very naturalistic way of storytelling, this method develops characters as we would actually get to know them.
 Movies too often give us shallow fantasies with simplified, yet attractive caricatures; slices of wish-fulfillment that have little bearing to reality.
 In truth, we rarely get acquainted with people through a singular plot of connected events, but through random, loosely connected encounters.
 Thus, it makes sense that Au Revoir gives us such a strong understanding and feel for its characters.
 This is a movie that makes the apparatus of movies disappear; pulling us into a specific time and place and a hardened reality.

-Au Revoir so compelling.
+It is the characterization that makes Au Revoir so compelling.
 The schoolboys are self-absorbed; not yet capable of comprehending the bigotry and violence of the period (and to an extent, can we?).
 To them, an air raid doesn't inspire fear, but is rather a welcome reprieve from the stuffiness of the classroom.
 When they shelter themselves in the cellar, Jean Bonnet asks Julien for some light, but Julien refuses, burying himself still further in his book.
 There is little self-sacrifice or altruism to be had, and among the children, there is none.
 This isn't in itself blameworthy, but a natural tendency in our adolescent years.
 It is but one facet of the human condition.
 Even Jean, who is more awake to the dangers Jews must face, doesn't act with the responsibility of an adult.
 To imbue him completely with solemn-faced maturity would be to deny him any semblance of humanity.
 This humanity rings true when, during an air raid, Jean and Julien ditch the safety of the cellar to play jazz duets on the piano.

-Au Revoir; where the action can be pushed into melodramatic confrontation.
+Such a moment is so easily exploited for melodrama that it is a relief when it passes inconsequentially.
+Instead of having the priests reprimand Jean and Julien, the film quietly cuts to the next scene.
+There are many moments like this in Au Revoir; where the action can be pushed into melodramatic confrontation.
 Such handling of these situations would destroy the evocative sense the movie brings.
 This is a picture set in the past, and is more of a recalling of events long gone than an immediate, cohesive, in-your-face plot progression.
 Which isn't to say that plot is irrelevant; just that it's not insisted upon.

+There are great movies that make the camera come alive and great movies that make it disappear.
 Au Revoir is the latter; making the screen disappear entirely and fully integrating the viewer into the movie's world.
 Too often, emphasis on mise en scene and "cinematic language" dominate the evaluation of a movie.
 Yet analyses dependent on these devices alone, while fascinating, rarely point out what really affects us about these pictures.
 While the value of such observations shouldn't be ignored, they can't be the sole source of meaning.
 Roger Ebert is proud of his "cinema interruptus," but shot-by-shot analysis is a coldly intellectual process that distances the viewer from the material.
 It becomes too much of a game; trying to decided what the director's "intentions" were and the feel of the story gets lost, not in the mechanics of plot this time but the mechanics of moviemaking itself.

 Friday, March 12, 2010